 R404.1 Lighting equipment (Mandatory).
-Not less than 90 percent of the lamps in permanently installed luminaires shall have an efficacy of at least 45 lumens-per-watt or shall utilize lamps with an efficacy of not less than 65 lumens-per-watt.
+All permanently installed luminaires, excluding those in kitchen appliances, shall have an efficacy of at least 45 lumens-per-watt or shall utilize lamps with an efficacy of not less than 65 lumens-per-watt.

-R404.1.1 Lighting equipment (Mandatory). uel gas lighting systems shall not have continuously burning pilot lights.
+R404.1.1 Lighting equipment (Mandatory).
+Fuel gas lighting systems shall not have continuously burning pilot lights.